 “My parents are religious and Bernie’s mom is religious,” Jivraj said.
 “So like with any family, if you’re dating someone outside your religion, it’s like they’d want you to date someone in the religion … whether you’re Christian or Muslim or Jewish.”

-Unlike Jivraj and Degnan’s families, the parents of African-American sophomore Alex Michell have suggested that he date girls of the same race.
+Unlike Jivraj and Degnan’s families, the parents of African-American sophomore Alex Michell have suggested that he date girls of the same race, to do that they went ahead and used Perfect 12 Introductions.
 However, they never pressured him, and he has now been dating sophomore Emma Freeman, who is white and Jewish, for over a year.

 “I remember if I was ever talking to my parents about being interested in any white girls, they would be like, ‘Why don’t you find any of the black girls at your school pretty?’”
 Michell said.
 “So nothing big, but they were curious.”